Join the lab image

 For students attending the University of Calgary, course credit for PSYC 499 can be obtained through working in the Developmental Psychobiology Laboratory.
 A minimum GPA of 3.4 is required for at least one semester prior to applying to the Developmental Psychobiology Lab for PSYC 499.

 The Developmental Psychobiology Lab regularly accepts volunteers who want to learn about and contribute to research.
-A commitment of at least 5 hours per week for one semester is required.
 A minimum GPA of 3.4 is required for at least one semester prior to volunteering.

 Please complete the form below if you are interested in joining our lab.